-Preparing and submitting an attorney's own CJA-20/30 payment voucher is non-compensable administrative work.
+Preparing and submitting an attorney's own CJA-20/30 payment voucher is noncompensable administrative work.
 Where attorney fees in a non-capital case exceed the statutory maximum under CJA Guideline § 230.23.20, time spent justifying excess fees already expended (e.g., completing a required justification form) also is not compensable because it is an administrative task and not representational work.
 However, in those courts where counsel must seek prior authorization before exceeding the statutory maximum, reasonable time spent estimating counsel's anticipated fees (in essence budgeting) and preparing any required forms in support of the excess request are compensable tasks because counsel must think through the case and plan the representation.
 Similarly, because preparation of a case budget requires planning, projecting, and strategizing, reasonable time spent preparing a budget and conferring with a Circuit CJA Budgeting Attorney or local CJA supervisory attorney on substantive budget issues also is compensable.

 To manage costs, counsel should routinely run a Defendant Detail Budget Report (DDBR) in eVoucher to ensure the defense team stays within authorized funding levels and assess whether additional funding is needed prior to exceeding authorized limits.
-Note: the DDBR report can only show what has been entered into eVoucher.
-Counsel and service providers should enter services in a timely manner to make this report as useful as possible.
+Note: the DDBR can only show what has been submitted for payment in eVoucher.
+Attorneys and service providers also may look to the "Fee Amount Remaining" section on the lefthand side of a voucher for current available funding levels, including fees entered but not yet submitted for payment: